Exotic Invertible Phases with Higher-Group Symmetries: Outlook

 \section{Outlook}

-In this work, we present exotic invertible phases protected by higher-group symmetry extended from spacetime group.
-It would be interesting to find explicit lattice models for these phases.
-In particular, it is an intriguing question how the exotic time-reversal symmetry and the higher form symmetries that are embedded in the spacetime $n$-group can be realized in the microscopic lattice models.
+In this work, we present exotic invertible phases protected by higher-group symmetry that extends the spacetime Lorentz group by higher-form $\mathbb{Z}_2$ symmetries.
+It would be interesting to find explicit lattice models for these phases.\footnote{After the appearance of this work, such lattice model is constructed in \cite{Kobayashi:2021pst}.} In particular, it is an intriguing question how the exotic time-reversal symmetry and the higher form symmetries that are embedded in the spacetime $n$-group can be realized in the microscopic lattice models.

 It would also be interesting to explore phase transitions protected by the higher group symmetries, such as bulk phase transitions between different invertible phases as discussed in Section \ref{app:gapless2group} for the transition between iELTO and the trivial phase, or boundary phase transitions protected by anomalous higher-group symmetry.